GoogleCloudPlatform/appstart/README.md

 end with `.conf.yaml`.
 For every such file found, the validator generates a hook clause, which will be evaluated along with all of the validator's default clauses.
 Note that for the validator to discover hook clauses, it must be run on the application's configuration file.
-In other words, hook clause will not fire if the following command is run:
+In other words, hook clauses will not be discovered if the following command is run:

     $ appstart validate --image_name=<IMAGE_TO_RUN>